 Unlike paper money, there's a maximum number of Bitcoins.
 So the supply and demand will cause significant fluctuations in the price.

 If demand exceeds supply, the price is driven upwards.
 If supply exceeds demand, the price drops.
 This could have an enormous impact on the value of any coin in the future

-Technically, anyone can mine these transactions and be rewarded with a small amount of Bitcoin, though it’s technical and very energy intensive.
+Technically, anyone can mine these transactions and receive rewards with a small amount of Bitcoin.
+Though it's technical and very energy-intensive.

 Using Bitcoin as an example, a supply limitation of 21,000,000 coins that can be mined exists.
 In other words, there will never be more than 21,000,000 coins in existence for eternity.

 The mining limitation is a function of an algorithm controlling the speed and number of coins able to be mined.
-Currently, the number of Bitcoins mined to date is near 18,000,000.
+Currently, the number of Bitcoins mined to date is over 19,000,000.